Latest Financials

 Cash Flow from Financing Activities

-Net cash outflow from financing activities for 1HFY26 amounted to $4.3 million (1HFY25: $9.6 million), mainly due to lower net repayment of bank borrowings.
-In 1HFY26, the Group raised $5.2 million from the issuance of commercial papers under the SDAX CP Facility Programme (1HFY25: $4.6 million).
-The Group also paid dividends of $1.2 million to the shareholders in 1HFY26 in respect of the financial year ended 31 March 2025.
+Net cash outflow from financing activities was $29.6 million for FY26 (FY25: $7.9 million) and $25.3 million for 2HFY26 (1HFY26: $4.3 million), mainly due to higher net repayment of bank borrowings.
+In FY26, the Group raised $4.8 million from the issuance of commercial papers under the SDAX CP Facility Programme (FY25: $6.8 million).
+The Group also paid dividends of $1.2 million to the shareholders in FY26 in respect of the financial year ended 31 March 2025.

 In 2HFY25, the Group recorded a net cash inflow of $1.6 million, taking into account the higher utilisation of trade facilities and proceeds from the issuance of commercial papers to support the business operations.